reitzig/reitzig.github.io/_posts/2011-10-06-on-planarity-of-control-flow-graphs.md

 By the same reasoning as above, when this pattern occurs in a program its CFG can not be planar.
 As having only one `return` per method is not a wide-spread practice, this should be the usual case.

 ### Open Questions
 Above examples show that features common to typical state of the art programming languages render CFGs of many programs non-planar.
 What are other features that have this effect?
-Can we characterise language features that can safely be allowed?
+Can we characterize language features that can safely be allowed?
 Are there combinations of features that together break planarity while subsets are safe?
 Does non-planarity imply complex programs, {% abbr ie %} can the degree of planarity of a program's CFG be used as a meaningful quality measure?

 <sub>Originally posted on [lmazy.verrech.net](http://lmazy.verrech.net/2011/10/on-planarity-of-control-flow-graphs/).</sub>